 It celebrated the 500th subscription concert in May 2007 and was additionally awarded Kyoto Sozosha Taisho (Kyoto Creators Award) in September.

-In April 2014, Junichi Hirokami became the 12th Chief Conductor & Music Advisor, and KSO invited Ken Takaseki as Principal Guest Conductor and Tatsuya Shimono as Guest Conductor.
+In April 2014, Junichi Hirokami became the 12th Chief Conductor & Music Advisor, and CKSO invited Ken Takaseki as Principal Guest Conductor and Tatsuya Shimono as Guest Conductor.

-In 2016, KSO toured six Japanese cities as part of its 60th anniversary celebration and gave ten free ensemble concerts in Kyoto, and received the “Regional Cultural Merits Award in 2016”.
+In 2016, CKSO toured six Japanese cities as part of its 60th anniversary celebration and gave ten free ensemble concerts in Kyoto, and received the “Regional Cultural Merits Award in 2016”.

-In the half-century since its foundation, Kyoto Symphony Orchestra is advancing as a world-class orchestra befitting Kyoto, an arts and culture city.
+To move on to the next step, CKSO is advancing as a world-class orchestra befitting Kyoto, an arts and culture city.